isabella232/dynamic-media-classic.en-1/help/exporting-assets-from-dmc.md

 ---

-# Exporting assets from Dynamic Media Classic{#exporting-assets-from-scene-publishing-system}
+# Exporting assets from Dynamic Media Classic{#exporting-assets-from-dmc}

 You can save assets you edited in Dynamic Media Classic to a local network drive.
 Exported assets are bundled in a ZIP file for downloading or sending by e-mail.